ICU4X Datagen

 Custom provider

-Great we lost a lot of size, but now instead of having too much informations we have 0 informations.
+Great, we lost a lot of size, but now instead of having too much information, we have 0 information.
 You will now need to bring your own data provider.
-For that you will need multiple things.
+For that, you will need multiple things.

 1. Datagen

-First generate the informations, you can use icu_datagen
+First, generate the information; you can use icu_datagen

-for that, either as a CLI of with a build.rs (we will come back to it later).
+for that, either as a CLI or with a build.rs (we will come back to it later).

 2. Load